-A Licences commence on the date the licence is agreed and signed.
-The
+A Depends on the type of the licence, but usually, licences commence on the date the licence is agreed and signed.
+The Term then continues until further notice.
+Please see licence template for details.

-Term then continues until further notice.
+Q Can the Third Party Investor Licence be terminated once agreed?

-Q Can the licence be terminated once agreed?
+A Yes - You can terminate your Agreement at any time by the one year's notice in writing to Rail Delivery Group.

-- A Yes You can terminate your Agreement at any time by the one year's notice in writing to Rail Delivery Group. - The Licence cannot be terminated by Rail Delivery Group except on the grounds of material breach or insolvency of either party. - These are examples of breach that may lead to termination includes: - Failure to achieve initial Accreditation, or, where required, reaccreditation within the reasonable specified period; - Failure to obtain the agreed bond amount; - Failure to maintain the agreed bond amount for 5 days or more; - Failure to pay any Settlement amount due to Rail Delivery Group on two consecutive payment dates; - Bringing the industry and/or Operator(s) into disrepute; - Jeopardising the safe and efficient operation of the railway; - Persistent failure to retail accurately, impartially and/or in accordance with agreed Standards; - Corporate fraud.
+- The Licence cannot be terminated by Rail Delivery Group except on the grounds of material breach or insolvency of either party. - These are examples of breach that may lead to termination includes: - Failure to achieve initial Accreditation, or, where required, reaccreditation within the reasonable specified period; - Failure to obtain the agreed bond amount; - Failure to maintain the agreed bond amount for 5 days or more; - Failure to pay any Settlement amount due to Rail Delivery Group on two consecutive payment dates; - Bringing the industry and/or Operator(s) into disrepute; - Jeopardising the safe and efficient operation of the railway; - Persistent failure to retail accurately, impartially and/or in accordance with agreed Standards; - Corporate fraud.